gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 code dependencies_ and _obscure code_.
 Simplicity is the opposite: good modularization restricts information sharing with information hiding and encapsulation, **obvious** code is easy to comprehend.
-Alas, most projects unintentionally end up as a _big ball of mud_ [[7]](http://www.laputan.org/mud/mud.html#BigBallOfMud).
+Alas, most projects accidentally end up as a _big ball of mud_ [[7]](http://www.laputan.org/mud/mud.html#BigBallOfMud).
 A result of reckless information sharing between dependencies and hard to understand, obscure code.